Welcome to Old Oak Barn. We’re an award winning 5* Trip Advisor rated self-catering barn conversion on the Carmarthenshire & Pembrokeshire border.

 Old Oak Barn was renovated and restored in 2005 when we finally got planning permission to convert the old milking parlour into accommodation for 4.

-We believe the impact of visitors does not damage the local environment rather it benefits the local economy and we also believe that we as tourism partners behave responsibly in encouraging people to come and stay in the barn causing minimal disruption to the beautiful valley we live in plus further afield in Carmarthenshire itself.
+We believe the impact of visitors does not damage the local environment.
+Tourists benefit the local economy in many ways.
+We believe that we as tourism partners behave responsibly in encouraging people to come and stay in the barn causing minimal disruption to the beautiful valley we live in plus further afield in Carmarthenshire itself.

 We promote the local culture and heritage of this beautiful county in many ways.
 Going on a “Local Distinctiveness ” course with the Carmarthenshire Tourism Association in 2014 encouraged me to put together a diverse information pack for visitors which details much of interest historically and culturally locally.